 Many people (including trauma specialists) have experienced some trauma in their lives by the time they reach adulthood.
 There are a host of possible consequences of trauma exposure.
-Two of the most common psychologic conditions among survivors are PTSD and depression.
+Two of the most common psychological conditions among survivors are PTSD and depression.
 Stamm notes that while approximately half of all the people in the United States have been exposed to at least one traumatic event that would qualify as a trigger for PTSD, only about 8% develop the disorder [32].
-The rate of PTSD and depression in the general population is relatively low (past 12-month prevalence rates of 3.5% and 6.7%, respectively) [42].
+The past 12-month prevalence rate of PTSD and depression in the general population is approximately 5% and 7.1%, respectively [42; 121].